alex-glv/elastic-k8s/README.md

 ### Cluster bootstrap
-The cluster is configured with initial master nodes to elasticsearch-0, elasticsearch-1, elasticsearch-2.
+The cluster is configured with initial master nodes to elasticsearch-0, elasticsearch-1, elasticsearch-2 (when building prod layer).
 It's not recommended to create cluster with less than 3 nodes for high availability.

 ### Resources and pod affinity